External costs vs

 Products and services that include external costs (e.g. organic produce, clean technology, natural products, renewables) are usually more expensive than those that don’t.
 Consumers will tend to buy the cheapest goods so clean, sustainable products are at a price disadvantage.

 One way to include external costs is for governments to add a tax directly to those products or activities that have them.
 The restructuring of taxes, which is often called ‘tax shifting’, would mean that good things are not taxed whilst bad things (like pollution) are.
 In a column in Fortune Magazine, Harvard economics professor N. Gregory Mankiw succinctly sums up the idea of tax shifting:

 “Cutting income taxes while increasing gasoline taxes would lead to more rapid economic growth, less traffic congestion, safer roads, and reduced risk of global warming – all without jeopardising long-term fiscal solvency.
 This may be the closest thing to a free lunch that economics has to offer.”

 Taxing external costs to society is not new.
 Cigarettes for example are taxed to cover their external health and social costs.
 Smokers and cigarette companies rail against these taxes but most people agree that it isn’t fair for society to pay these external costs.
 External costs should be directed at the users.

 As well as paying the external cost the other important benefit of adding a tax to harmful and destructive practices (including cigarettes, alcohol, pollution and greenhouse gases) is that it is a financial disincentive.
-In theory the harmless, non-destructive option will become the same price or cheaper.
+In theory the harmless, non-destructive option, which is much more sustainable, will become the same price or cheaper.